mannyfred/SentinelBruh/README.md

 # SentinelBruh

+- This is an outdated meme repo, please for the love of god don't use code from here

 #### Dirty PoC on how to abuse S1's VEH for Vectored Syscalls and Local Execution

 [Fun with Exception Handlers](https://mannyfreddy.gitbook.io/ya-boy-manny)